One of the most common questions I get asked is what is the difference between a Plastic Surgeon and a “cosmetic surgeon”.

 To become a Plastic Surgeon is an honour and takes years of hard work.

 In all, I spent over 10 years after medical school to become a plastic surgeon.
-That equates to over 10,000 hours of supervised operating and multiple government recognised exams covering the entire scope of Plastic Surgery, including cosmetic surgery before I could call myself a specialist Plastic Surgeon.
+That equates to over 10,000 hours of supervised operating and multiple government recognised exams covering the entire scope of Plastic Surgery, including breast augmentation cosmetic surgery before I could call myself a specialist Plastic Surgeon.
 Compare this with a cosmetic surgeon who may have done little to no additional training after medical school and has not taken any exams.

 One must never forget that all surgery poses risk, and in the case of cosmetic surgery procedures which are mostly elective, the tolerance for major complications is lower than for any other surgery.